-1. The administration of the Association shall be in the hands of the Executive Committee composed of the President, Vice- President, the Past President, the Executive Director, the Editor of the Review, and eight members elected by the Association by ballot prior to the annual meeting.
+1. The administration of the Association shall be in the hands of the Executive Committee composed of the President, Vice- President, the Past President, the Executive Director, the Editor of the Review, and eight members elected by the Association by ballot.

-2. The eight elected members of the Executive Committee provided for in Section 1 of this article shall serve for three years, two or three members to be elected each year.
+2. The eight elected members of the Executive Committee provided for in Section 1 of this article shall serve for two years, two or three members to be elected each year.

 3. The members of the Executive Committee shall be selected so as to represent as fully as possible the geographic distribution and the cultural groups of the Association.

 4. The Executive Committee shall elect five members to constitute a Nominating Committee, who will canvass the membership and nominate persons to fill offices and vacancies on the Executive Committee and on the staff of Consulting Editors.
 The Nominating Committee shall make its report to the Executive Committee for its concurrence, being careful always to consider the various cultural groups and geographical distribution in the Association.
 In nominating candidates for the Presidency it shall see that the same cultural group is not represented two years in succession.
 Any additional nominations must conform to the above stipulations.

 5. The Executive Committee shall administer the affairs of the Association and take action necessary to carry out the purposes and promote the interests of the Association, including publications.